 In 2017, she was the winner of the 2017 National Geographic Adventurer of the Year.

-One of Nepal’s most highly-regarded social workers, Basnet has made it her life’s work to help children living in prisons with their incarcerated parents.
+One of Nepal’s most highly regarded social workers, Basnet has made it her life’s work to help children living in prisons with their incarcerated parents.

-In 2005, she founded the Early Childhood Development Center (ECDC) in Nepal to strengthen the rights and provide day-care for prison children, as well as the Butterfly Home residential house, where older children can live outside of the prison walls and under her care.
+In 2005, she founded the Early Childhood Development Centre (ECDC) in Nepal to strengthen the rights and provide day-care for prison children, as well as the Butterfly Home residential house, where older children can live outside of the prison walls and under her care.

 Over the years, the ECDC has helped with medical care, accommodation, nutritious food, and school enrolment, and offered a better chance in life to so many children.